cellsjs/piscosour/plugins/system-checker/info.md

     "sass" : {
       "version": "3.1.0"
     }
-  },
-  [...]
   }
+}
 ```

 This is the possible parameters that you need in order to define a system requirement.

-- **key** (for example 'java'): is the command that you need inside your shot.
+- `key` (for example 'java'): is the command that you need inside your step.
-- **installer** (optional): package command, search inside requirements to check the cmdInstaller.
+- `installer` (optional): package command, search inside requirements to check the cmdInstaller.
-- **version**: (optional) is the minimum version that you need for the command.
+- `version`: (optional) is the minimum version that you need for the command.
 Overwrite version defined on piscosour.json
-- **option**: (optional, default is '-v') if version is set the way to check this version.
+- `option`: (optional, default is '-v') if version is set the way to check this version.
-- **regexp**: (optional) if version is on a string the way to extract only the version.
+- `regexp`: (optional) if version is on a string the way to extract only the version.
 Overwrite version defined on piscosour.json
-- **listedIn**: (optional) use the 'list' value of this parameter in order to check if this dependency is available.
+- `listedIn`: (optional) use the 'list' value of this parameter in order to check if this dependency is available.
-- **uri**: (optional) only apply in npm commands.
+- `uri`: (optional) only apply in npm commands.
 Uri of the git repo.
-- **pkg**: (optional) only apply in npm commands.
+- `pkg`: (optional) only apply in npm commands.
 Used when executable and pkg are different.

 ### 3. Check if a pisco command has all system requirements satisfied

-    cells component:validate --pstage core-check --b-disablePrompts --b-disableContextCheck
+    pisco context-sample:step-name --pstage core-check --b-disablePrompts --b-disableContextCheck

 Command explanation:

-- **cells component:validate**: is the pisco command that you want to check.
+- `pisco context-sample:step-name`: is the pisco command that you want to check.
-- **--pstage core-check**: this means that only the core-check stage is executed for all the pipeline.
+- `--pstage core-check`: this means that only the core-check stage is executed for all the pipeline.
 System requirements check is a **pre-hook** of the stage **core-check** so you have to execute only this stage.
-- **--b-disablePrompts**: disable all prompts for the command.
+- `--b-disablePrompts`: disable all prompts for the command.
-- **--b-disableContextCheck**: disable context checks for commands that need one.
+- `--b-disableContextCheck`: disable context checks for commands that need one.

-this is the result of the execution for every shot that would have system requirements defined:
+this is the result of the execution for every step that would have system requirements defined:

 ```
 [12:14:32] java ( 1.7.0 ) is required ->  java ( 1.8.0_65 ) impossible to parse ...
 WARNING!